salah-hojati/springRest/readMe.md

 Location: http://localhost:8081/reports/download/f9e8d7c6-...The final output will be the report content:Shell Scriptcurl "http://localhost:8081/reports/download/f9e8d7c6-..."

 ************************************

+# pls imple this Scenario
-Scenario 9: Error Handling Standardization
+9: Error Handling Standardization
 Any request can fail.
 It's best practice to have a consistent error response format.

 Response Type (for errors):